MathsNL/MNL/README.md

 ### Minimising verbosity
-Some notation for mathematics can be verbose compared to others (compare, for example, the simple notation for indices, yet the need for an entire $\log$ function for a relatively similar operation).
+Some notation for mathematics can be verbose compared to others (compare, for example, the simple notation for indices, yet the need for an entire log function for a relatively similar operation).
 We aim to minimise this verbosity (of course, not all notation can be minimal) and, through this, allow quick and easy writing and typing of mathematics.

 ### Removing ambiguity
-The standard equals operator ($=$) can be an equivalence, an identity, a relation, or an assignment.
+The standard equals operator (=) can be an equivalence, an identity, a relation, or an assignment.
 Whilst these operations are similar, they can be very different and using the same operator is ambiguous.
 We aim to remove this ambiguity, and make different operations clearly different.